avs-origami/avs-origami.github.io/site/index.md

 ===============

-This website is primarily meant to be a place to showcase my projects, write about my interests and hobbies, and collect my various thoughts in one place.
+This website is primarily meant to be a place to showcase my projects, write about my interests and hobbies, and collect my thoughts in one place.

 The site itself is built using 'sed' magic to insert plaintext / markdown-ish documents into an HTML template using <pre> tags to preserve formatting.
 I